 Most of these posts focused on image and awareness studies in particular.
 The posts talked about the difference between primary and secondary research, how to define a target audience, how to create customer/buyer personas, writing survey questions, and more.
 Honestly, it got too deep too quickly without explaining why choices were made.

 Searching for how to do market research?
 You've come to the right place.
 Learn more about how to get started with market research and get some cost-saving tips along the way.

 Answer: It all starts with the objectives

 Tip #1: Clearly define market research goals and objectives

-Don't get me wrong, image and awareness studies are great, but that might not best methodology to meet the goals and objectives for the research.
+Don't get me wrong, image and awareness studies are great, but that might not be the best methodology to meet the goals and objectives for the research.

 The first step to every market research project starts with discussing and defining the goals and objectives of the study.
 This information will be helpful to choose the right market research methodology to use for the study.
 There are many.

-Typically, an online survey is much less inexpensive than qualitative research like in-depth interviews and focus groups, but that should not necessary drive the choice between methodologies.
+Typically, an online survey is much less inexpensive than qualitative research like in-depth interviews and focus groups, but that should not necessarily drive the choice between methodologies.

 The key difference between quantitative and qualitative market research is one is best at measuring and the other is best at exploring.
 To meet the goals and objectives of the study it may be best to create a market research study that utilizes both, but it is not always a given that one is "better" than the other.

 Learn more about how to choose a market research methodology.